elastic/integrations/packages/aws_bedrock/docs/README.md

 * **AWS Permissions** to make sure the user you're using to connect has permission to share the relevant data.

-For more details about these requirements, please take a look at the [AWS integration documentation](https://docs.elastic.co/integrations/aws#requirements).
+For more details about these requirements, check the [AWS integration documentation](https://docs.elastic.co/integrations/aws#requirements).